 You can be listening for these things anywhere, anytime there’s music on.
 Start the habit now.
 It’ll come in handy when you start practicing, and it’ll make you a better musician because instead of focusing on your fingers all the time you’ll be listening to what you’re playing, and how it gels with the rest of the musicians.

-Since you’re interested in playing a bass guitar, I’m going to assume you have one (if not, go get one), and I shall assume it’s a normal four-stringed model.
+Since you’re interested in playing a bass guitar, I’m going to assume you have one (if not, SEE THESE BEST BUYS ON BASSES and get one), and I shall assume it’s a normal four-stringed model.
 There are many other variations but let’s stick with what’s simple to begin.

 Look down at the four strings of your bass.
 The one closest to your head is the lowest string.
 Some might be tempted to call it the “highest string” since it’s the one closest to the ceiling.
 When naming our strings, we don’t go by ceiling proximity; we go by the notes of the instrument.